cdapio/cdap/cdap-docs/pipelines/source/index.rst

 ..   :height: 100%

-Cask Hydrator is an extension of CDAP that combines a user interface with back-end services to enable the building, deploying, and managing of data pipelines.
+CDAP Pileines are a capability of CDAP that combines a user interface with back-end services to enable the building, deploying, and managing of data pipelines.

 **Introduction**